deeptijnair/Counter-app/README.md

-This is a counter app following the JavaScript course on Scrimba, with added personal touches such as Reset button and other style enhancements.
+This counter app was built following the JavaScript course on Scrimba, with added personal touches like a Reset button and various style enhancements.